juju/docs/src/en/credentials.md

 juju autoload-credentials
 ```

-This will will interactively ask you whether to store each set of credentials
+This will will ask you whether to store each set of credentials
 it finds.
 Note that this is a 'snapshot' of those stored values - Juju will not
 notice if they change in future.